AHMC Hemp Roofing & Subfloor Insulation

 The same lighter hemp lime formulation that is using in roofing insulation can also be used as subfloor insulation and as insulation for suspended floors.
 The material has high vapour permeability, high elasticity and flexibility and it is an excellent insulator.

-The formwork or cladding which is usually either 12mm magnesium oxide board or a composite wood sheet is attached under the floor joists and this must be supported appropriately when the insulation has been freshly installed and is still wet and approximately 35% heavier than when dry.
+The formwork or cladding which is usually either 12mm magnesium oxide board or a composite wood sheet is attached under the floor joists and this must be supported appropriately when the insulation has been freshly installed.